merrcury/100-Days-Of-Code/docs/README.md

 + Studied about GPG Keys.

 **Thoughts** : Competiton for CursAR is increasing Day by Day.
 We have to done something, really quick.

+## Day 24 : January 29, 2020

+**Today's Progress** : Testing is an important part of developing.
+So, I wrote some unit test for my existing projects.

+**Thoughts** : No More trolling of testers.
+**I was having fever.
+So, I forgot to log it on Jan 29, 2020.

+## Day 25 : January 30, 2020

+**Today's Progress** : I played around with firebase cli and security updates of my app.
+I am also exploring GitHub more extensively.

+**Thoughts** : There are some wonderful github features which I was unaware of.